2021 Western North America heat wave: Businesses and workers

 Local businesses faced a choice to continue to work under oppressive heat or make a day off.
 Some restaurants, food stands and cafés closed, fearing excessive heat at the workplace or spoilage of solid products.
 Similarly, numerous grocers were forced to shut down aisles and halt the sale of perishable goods or use plastic sheets as impromptu thermal shields, as refrigeration units failed under the load.
-The businesses that decided to stay open often provided de facto sheltering from heat or converted parts of buildings to cooling centers, such as Amazon.
+The businesses that decided to stay open often provided de facto sheltering from heat or converted parts of buildings to cooling centers.

 In a few cases, workers in California and Oregon protested the lack of air conditioning and staged local walkouts, and agricultural trade unions had also noted increased calls to strike.
 An SMS survey among 2,176 farmworkers in Washington (mostly in the eastern part of the state) conducted by United Farm Workers, a labor union, reported that almost all farmers did not consider protections mandated by the state OSHA sufficient.
 Among the surveyed, about two-fifths reported not having had shade, just under a third not having received heat illness prevention training and a quarter of respondents had no access to cool water.

 After Sebastian Francisco Perez, an outdoor farm worker in St. Paul, Oregon, died while at work, Oregon OSHA faced calls to enforce safety rules for dealing with the heat wave, which had been first drafted in May.
 In response, Oregon's governor, Kate Brown, directed the agency to enforce the safety regulations for 180 days pending permanent implementation.
 In Washington state, the heat wave prompted state agencies to roll out additional protections.
 The Washington Post reported that the federal Occupational Safety and Health Administration was also considering a set of heat-related safety rules, whose implementation was said to be a "top priority" for the Biden administration.